Newport World Resorts: Casino

 Newport World Resorts has gambling areas occupying three floors in its main casino, featuring table games, slot machines and electronic table games.
 More gambling spaces are available at the Remington Entertainment Center inside Remington Hotel.

 The Newport Grand Wing gaming area, opened late 2018, features more gaming space and serves as a podium of Sheraton, Hilton and Okura hotels along with more retail and dining spaces.

-2017 casino attack
+2017 attack

 On June 2, 2017, at midnight, 36 people died from suffocation with 70 others injured after a gunman set fire to gambling tables and slot machine chairs inside the Resorts World Manila casino.
 The gunman, later identified as Jessie Carlos, was found dead in the Maxims Hotel adjacent to the casino.